saiboto/fit_research_semester_III/README.md

 - execute ttn_setup-01.sh (pass input with enter, you will be asked for something later)

 - after the boot switch back to root and execute ttn_setup-02.
 Then reboot again and overlayFS is installed.
 If you need to
-  change anything, always disable lpie first, then reboot, make changes and finally enable overlayFS again with lpie enable and reboot.
+  change anything, always disable lpie first, then reboot, make changes and finally enable overlayFS again with lpie, enable and reboot.

 # Part 2.
 Assembly of the node and programming